-At New Albany Implants it’s probably fairly obvious what we specialize in (it’s dental implants, in case you didn’t know).
+At New Albany Implants it’s probably fairly obvious what we focus in (it’s dental implants, in case you didn’t know).
 We’re proud of our 98 percent implant success rate – it’s hard to boast numbers that high when you place over 500 dental implants a year.

 When dental implants fail there are usually some fairly common reasons, which we want to discuss with you today.
 Some of them are beyond your control, but many are due to neglect or lifestyle choices you make.
 The good news is that those are problems that can be fixed, often before they cause serious harm.